Written by Ben Tejes

 .
 The quiz also allows you to compare bankruptcy to alternatives such as debt management and debt settlement.
 This quiz is based on the bankruptcy forms

-you would have to fill out to apply for bankruptcy.
+you would have to fill out to file for bankruptcy.

-Let's now cover how the bankruptcy quiz works and answer whether bankruptcy may be the right decision for you.
+Let's now cover how the bankruptcy quiz works and answer whether b

 How Does the “Should I File Bankruptcy” Quiz Work?